Industrial collaborations

 Scheduling of operating rooms

-We support the University Hospital of Zurich on a variety of questions around the scheduling of operating rooms.
+We supported the University Hospital of Zurich on a variety of questions around the scheduling of operating rooms.
 This includes planning problems around the operation of a new center at The Circle, a new complex of building next the airport of Zurich.
 The scheduling of operating rooms is a highly non-trivial task subject to a multitude of requirements and sources of uncertainty.
-We develop algorithmic decision support tools that allow for optimizing various aspects of the scheduling process.
+We developed algorithmic decision support tools that allow for optimizing various aspects of the scheduling process.